top of page

 3. Use higher carb drinks to lower freezing point and get more calories from liquids

-Lastly, high altitude, which is anything over 8,000ft, increases risk of dehydration.
+High altitude, which is anything over 8,000ft, increases risk of dehydration.
 With less oxygen, your breathing becomes faster and shallower, contributing to increased water loss.
 And similar to the cold, the air may be less humid, causing moisture to evaporate more quickly, making you think that you're sweating less than you are.

 Also, like with cold, there is high altitude diuresis, where your kidneys react to drier climates and regulates the thickness of your blood to carry oxygen, causing increased urine production and thus fluid loss.
-Like with heat, GI issues are often more prevalent at altitude.
-One strategy that works well is taking smaller but more frequent sips of fluids to stay hydrated while not overwhelming the gut.

 My Hydration Mini Guide & Sweat Test Worksheet is a resource that includes much of what I'm discussing today, in digital download form.
 My FREE Winter Fueling Guide specifically focuses on hydration and fueling in cooler temps.

 Lastly, if you found this post helpful, you will love my self-paced course Peak Performance for Endurance Athletes: Your Ultimate Guide to Strategic Fueling.
 This 7-part series is packed with evidence based, easy to understand information with tons of visuals covering everyday nutrition, hydration, intraworkout fueling, training the gut, performance and micronutrient supplementation, and preparing for race day.
-Preview the course, the full curriculum, and get all your questions answered here.

 Next on your reading list: